krolingo/AltSidePark.widget/README.md

 # AltSidePark.widget
 AltSidePark.widget is my attempt at an Übersicht widget.

 A widget to display the daily alternate side parking status. it uses a node proxy server to gather the data it will render.
-This was a journey.
+Included here is also a 'short' version of the widget.

 <img src="assets/two_widgets_logos.png" width=600px>